 Treworgey Farm faces south overlooking the beautiful Looe River Valley in Cornwall, with rolling green countryside stretching to the river and Looe in the distance.
 The medieval Treworgey Manor burnt down centuries ago but the ancient bakery and stables remain, together with the later Georgian farmhouse, cottages, stone barns (first recorded on the 1840 tithe map, but undoubtedly older) and the pretty Victorian farm-workers' cottages.
-Adjoining, is Coombe Farm lower down this valley, with a sleepy tranquility of its own, gazing over patchwork pastures grazed by sheep.
+Adjoining, are Coombe Farm lower down this valley, with a sleepy tranquility of its own, gazing over patchwork pastures grazed by sheep, and Leyland, our latest addition, with just a Farmhouse and adjoining one bedroom cottage, set in their own secluded grounds with an orchard and semi private pool.
 Treworgey was once a flower farm and today, wild flowers amass on the lane-side banks between Treworgey and Coombe, especially during spring.

 Something about Treworgey induces a leisurely feeling in many of our visitors.
 They tell us they spend more time than they thought they would sitting in their garden or by their fireside, just taking in the peaceful atmosphere.
 There’s plenty to do here for young and old, from a leisurely swim to a game of tennis, a walk or ride on the farm and the surrounding countryside to a cosy evening with a homecooked supper (by us!) and perhaps a DVD or board game by the fire.
 Childhood at Treworgey is more like that of a generation ago.
 Time is forgotten, whilst damming a stream, helping with the animals, riding a pony, playing tennis, a swim or taking “afternoon tea” in the wendy house.